Sajjan2406/RealVirtualIO/README.md

-"# RealVirtualIO"
-"# RealVirtualIO"
-This Project aims to use Real Virtual IO (RVIO)SOftware platform powered by Unity 3D I have developed different secenarios to levergae the RVIO platform.
+This Project aims to use Real Virtual IO (RVIO)SOftware platform powered by Unity 3D.

+I have developed different secenarios to levergae the RVIO platform.

 Scenario 1: